mayalgallai/hadiel-Al-jadid-graduation-project-/README.md

 ModelTrainer.py: Central class that loads data, trains the model, and evaluates it using k-fold cross-validation.

 app.py: Streamlit web application for users to input email content and get predictions (Spam or Ham).
-# graduation project 4 algorith
+# graduation project 4 other algorithms
 decision_tree_model.py:

 Contains the DecisionTreeModel class, which inherits from AbstractModel.
 It uses either TfidfVectorizer or CountVectorizer to convert text data into features.